rogsme/yams.media/content/advanced/seeding-with-qui.md

 ## Using a Deletion Tool
 To set up this stack, a deletion tool should be used.
 This refers to any tool that deletes unwanted media from your Jellyfin/Plex libray.

-I am using the Jellyfin plugin [Media Cleaner](https://github.com/shemanaev/jellyfin-plugin-media-cleaner) which deletes watched movies/shows in Jellyfin after a specified amount of time.
+You can use the Jellyfin plugin [Media Cleaner](https://github.com/shemanaev/jellyfin-plugin-media-cleaner) which deletes watched movies/shows in Jellyfin after a specified amount of time.
 If you are using Jellyfin, this is a good option that doesn't require running a seperate container.

 If you wish to use another service, maybe to delete *unwatched media* too, please do.
 Do some research on the many Plex and Jellyfin tools available to clean up your libraries.
 Any tools that delete media will work, as long as they *don't mess with your torrents*.